 The applicant should submit documentation and evidence of strengths in teaching, scholarship, and community service, selecting the areas applicable for the rank for which the candidate is applying.
-All documents must be in portrait format with the exception of course evaluation forms (E & E forms).
+All documents must be in portrait format (with no hyperlinks) with the exception of course evaluation forms (E & E forms).
 Excel spreadsheets are not permissible as part of dossier materials.

 - 1. Up-to-date curriculum vitae with indication of the last time it was updated. - 2.
 List of names of external reviewers The candidate will submit no more than three (3) names of arm's length external reviewers who may be willing to provide recommendations upon inquiry to the associate dean for faculty affairs and faculty development and the department chair.
 It is possible that an additional two (2) arm's length external reviewer names will be requested from the candidate but should not be supplied unless requested.
 Complete identifying information regarding these reviewers should be provided that includes (see 'Recommended External Reviewer' form): - a.
-Full name, title, mailing address, telephone number, and email address
+Full name, title, mailing address, telephone number, and email address - b.

-- b.
 Short paragraph on each external reviewer indicating the reviewer's position at the peer institution, fields of expertise, important contributions and standing in the discipline, and appropriateness of the reviewer to provide input - c.
-Selection rationale
+Selection rationale additional seven (7) school recommended arm's length external reviewers to the associate dean of faculty affairs and faculty development.
+External reviewers outside the U.S. will not be solicited.
+Complete identifying information regarding these reviewers should be provided by the department chair that includes (see 'Recommended External Reviewer' form):